michieet/aboutme/full-stack-pre-assessment/full-stack-pre-assessment/README.md

 # Technical Assignment

-## Assignment 1 - About Me
+## Assignment 1 - Design.html

-Snippets about me in cards format, done with HTML and CSS.
+Implement design.html (in full-stack folder), done with HTML and CSS.

 ## Assignment 2 - Shopping Cart

 Display products within https://fakestoreapi.com, and include the functionality of adding/ removing items, as well as sum total price.

+## Extra tidbits - About Me

+Snippets about me, experimenting on different stylings/ rotations.

 ### How to run